peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Instead, use .ToObject<PeterO.Numbers.EFloat>() in .NET or  .ToObject(com.upokecenter.numbers.EFloat.class) in Java.

 Converts this object to an arbitrary-precision binary floating point number.
+See the ToObject overload taking a type for more information.

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point numbering point number for this object's value.
-Note that if this object is a decimal number with a fractional part, the conversion may lose information depending on the number.
-If this object is a rational number with a nonterminating binary expansion, returns a binary floating-point number rounded to a high but limited precision.
+An arbitrary-precision binary floating-point number for this object's value.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not  `CBORObject.Null` , are considered numbers).
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null :
-            cbor.AsEFloat()` .

 <a id="AsEInteger"></a>
 ### AsEInteger

     public PeterO.Numbers.EInteger AsEInteger();

+<b>Deprecated.</b> Instead, use .ToObject<PeterO.Numbers.EInteger>() in .NET or  .ToObject(com.upokecenter.numbers.EInteger.class) in Java.

 Converts this object to an arbitrary-precision integer.
-Fractional values are converted to an integer by discarding their fractional parts.
+See the ToObject overload taking a type for more information.

 <b>Return Value:</b>